els0r/goProbe/README.md

 Please use the [issue tracker](https://github.com/els0r/goProbe/issues) for bugs and feature requests (or any other matter).

+Make sure to branch off the `main` branch with your feature branch.

 ## License

 See the [LICENSE](./LICENSE) file for usage conditions.